AElfProject/AElf/docs/resources/smart-contract-apis/election.md

 **ChangeVotingOptionInput**:
 - **voting vote id**: transaction id.
-- **candidate pubkey**: new candidate public key
+- **candidate pubkey**: new candidate public key.

 ## **Withdraw**

-After the lock time, your deposit token will be unlocked, and you can withdraw them.
+After the lock time, your locked tokens will be unlocked and you can withdraw them.

 ```Protobuf
 rpc Withdraw (aelf.Hash) returns (google.protobuf.Empty) {}